 Can I invest in structured investments?

-Structured investments can only be offered to an "eligible investor" within the meaning of Schedule 6 item 13, Section 229 of the Capital Markets and Services Act 2007 (as amended from time to time), where to qualify as an "eligible investor", at least 1 of the following below must be true as at the investment date :
+Structured investments can only be offered to a "Sophisticated Investor" as defined by Schedule 6 paragraph 8 or paragraph 16, read together with Section 229 of the Capital Markets and Services Act 2007 (CMSA).
+To qualify as a Sophisticated Investor, you must have at least one of the following at the Trade Date:

-- An individual whose total net personal assets, not inclusive of the value of his or her primary residence, exceeds 3 million ringgit (RM3,000,000) or its equivalent in foreign currencies; OR
+- total net personal assets, not including the value of your primary residence, of more than 3 million ringgit (RM3,000,000) or its equivalent in foreign currencies; OR

-- An individual whose total net joint assets with his or her spouse, not inclusive of the value of their primary residence, exceeds 3 million ringgit (RM3,000,000) or its equivalent in foreign currencies; OR
+- total net joint assets with your spouse, not including the value of your primary residence, of more than 3 million ringgit (RM3,000,000) or its equivalent in foreign currencies; OR

-- An individual who has a gross annual income exceeding RM300,000 or its equivalent in foreign currencies in the last 12 months; OR
+- a gross annual income exceeding RM300,000 or its equivalent in foreign currencies in the last 12 months; OR

-- An individual who, jointly with his or her spouse has a gross annual income exceeding RM400,000 or its equivalent in foreign currencies in the last 12 months
+- a gross annual income jointly with your spouse exceeding RM400,000 or its equivalent in foreign currencies in the last 12 months

 Selling restrictions/tradability - not intended for distribution in the United States of America and Canada or for sales to US citizens and residents (which, for purposes of this investment, shall include US taxpayers) and Canadian citizens and residents.